DataDog/datadog-agent/docs/serverless/README.md

     - /lambda/hello
     - /lambda/flush

-These routes are not doing anything in particular while running in AWS, however, they can be at some point and if the Serverless Agent has to support a new serverless environment one day, it would be important to create different HTTP routes.
+These routes are not doing anything in specialized for AWS, however, they can be at some point.
+That's the reason that if the Serverless Agent has to support a new serverless environment, it would be important to create different HTTP routes (most likely sharing a big part of the implementation).

 #### `Hello` route